Botanicals for Heart, Circulation & Antioxidant Formulation

 Aronia berry is a polyphenol-rich botanical fruit known for its exceptionally high anthocyanin content, commonly used in supplements to support cardiovascular health and antioxidant defense.

 Aronia berry is native to eastern North America and is now widely cultivated in the United States and Eastern Europe, particularly in Poland.
-Growers harvest the berries in late summer through early fall when anthocyanin levels peak.
-After harvesting, manufacturers freeze-dry, juice, or extract the berries to preserve polyphenol content and standardize active compounds.
+After harvesting in the fall, manufacturers freeze-dry, juice, or extract the berries to preserve polyphenol content and standardize active compounds.

 Aronia berry supports cardiovascular health primarily through its high concentration of anthocyanins and polyphenols.
 In the body, these compounds help neutralize free radicals, which reduces oxidative stress and protects vascular tissue.
 Because oxidative damage can impair endothelial function, this protection supports healthy blood vessel performance.